snowfrogdev/100-days-of-code/log.md

 # 100 Days Of Code - Log

-## Day 87-89: July 21, Sunday
+## Day 90: July 22, Monday

-**Today's Progress**: Worked on solutions to different exercise on exercism.io, but mainly spent sometime getting familiar with Blazor and Blazor-State.
+**Today's Progress**: Worked on implementing a Variable Length Quantity encoder and decoder.
+I think I've used bitwise operators more today than I did in all of the past 3 years.

 **Thoughts** Nothing to report.